fanout/ruby-pubcontrol/README.md

 end

 # PubControl can be initialized with or without an endpoint configuration.
-# Each endpoint can include optional JWT authenticaion info.
+# Each endpoint can include optional JWT authentication info.
 # Multiple endpoints can be included in a single configuration.

 # Initialize PubControl with a single endpoint: